conan-io/conan/.github/CONTRIBUTING.md

 Conan follows the ["GitFlow"](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model.
 Issues are triaged and categorized mainly by type (feature, bug...) complexity (high, medium...) and priority (high, medium...) using GitHub labels.
-Then they are moved to to a stage called "queue" when they are considered to be ready for implementation.
+Then they are moved to a stage called "queue" when they are considered to be ready for implementation.

 To contribute follow the next steps: